rafaski/ecommerce_api/README.md

 Main features:
 - Built with `FastAPI`
-- async data storage in `SQLite` database with `SQLAlchemy`
+- Data storage in `SQLite` database with `SQLAlchemy`
 - Database migration and versioning with `Alembic`
 - User authentication with `oauth2` and JSON web tokens JWTs
-- Admin endpoints protected with HTTP basic authentication
 - Data validation with `Pydantic` models
 - Password hashing with `CryptContext`
-- custom error handling
+- Custom error handling
 - Order notification with `Celery` task queuing
 - `RabbitMQ` and `Redis` as the brokers
 - Slack notification of new orders with async `httpx`